Here are two lessons from my very first deal that I just did over and over and over throughout the next decade.

 Now, some people are really good at the money.
-They can raise money really well, but maybe they don’t have the knowledge or the hustle or the ability, maybe they don’t have something else.
-So the key was my dad had the “money.”
+They can raise money really well, but maybe they don’t have the knowledge or the hustle or the ability—maybe they don’t have something else.
+The key was my dad had the “money.”

-And, you know, the bank had the money.
+Really, you know, the bank had the money.
 But my dad had the ability to get it.
-So I added him on.
-And so I realized that you can do deals with partners and amazing things happen.
+So, I added him on.
+And I realized that you can do deals with partners and amazing things happen.

-The second thing I learned was that I bought that property.
+So, I bought that property.
 I then rehabbed that property.
-Now it was a really nice property, it hardly needed any repairs at all.
+Full transparency, it was a really nice property—it hardly needed any repairs at all.
 I think I fixed it four times over the next decade.

 I bought it, I rehabbed it, I rented it out.
 I then went to a local bank and I refinanced it, so I got all the hard money back that I’d used to buy and rehab the property.

 Now it’s pretty rare to get a hard money lender to fund the rehab and the purchase price, all of it.
 But I got it.
 I paid the hard money lender back.
-And now the hard money lender’s money was freed up and now he trusted me, he’s like, “wow, Brandon did this.”
+And now the hard money lender’s money was freed up.
+Also, now he trusted me.
+He’s like, “Wow, Brandon did all this.”

-So I borrowed more money from him again, I repeated the process.
+So, I borrowed more money from him again, and I repeated the process.

-And so looking back on that, a few years later, I was like, “I buy, rehab, rented, refinanced, repeat.”
+And so looking back on that, a few years later, I was like, “I bought, rehabbed, rented, refinanced, repeated.”

-I was writing a blog post for BiggerPockets now like seven years ago and was like, “How can we make that whole process—which was really cool, and a lot of people do it—how do we put a name to it?”
+I was writing a blog post for BiggerPockets like seven years ago and had a thought, “How can we make that whole process—which was really cool and a lot of people do it—how do we put a name to it?”

-I was like, “let’s call it BRRRR investing.”
+I was like, “Let’s call it BRRRR investing.”
 And when I told that story, I said I basically did a BRRRR.
-And that’s where the term BRRRR came from.
-And I discovered the power of the BRRRR strategy.
+And that’s where the term BRRRR came from!
+I had discovered the power of the BRRRR strategy.